Painted Wood Cabinets: Will They Last?

-This meant that removing them (which was happening stat) would leave 4 holes in each drawer front, so regardless, I had some grunt work ahead of me either staining or painting.
+This meant that removing them (which was happening stat) would leave four holes in each drawer front, so regardless, I had some grunt work ahead of me, either staining or painting.
+And besides, if you’ve been drinkin’ my Koolaid for a while, I have a phrase you’re probably familiar with, so repeat after me,

-‘Just because it’s wood, doesn’t mean it’s good’.
+‘Just because it’s wood doesn’t mean it’s good.’

 So, let’s go on a little photo journey together (who’s bringing the wine?).